safe-global/safe-docs/source/contracts/architecture.md

 There are multiple implementations of the Gnosis Safe contract with different methods to check if a transaction has been confirmed by the required owners.

 #### GnosisSafePersonalEdition.sol
-This version is targeted at users that control all keys owning a safe.
-The transaction hash can be signed with the private keys that manage the safe.
+This version is targeted at individual users, i.e. only single user would have access to all keys owning a Safe.

 Once the required number of confirmations is available `execTransactionAndPaySubmitter` can be called with the sending confirmation signatures.
 This method will pay the submitter of the transaction for the transaction fees after the Safe transaction has been executed.